Our research is editorially independent but we may earn a commission for purchases made through our links.

 In Iceland, waterfall enthusiasts enjoy the ultimate paradise, with a multitude of falls, including Skogafoss, just a short drive from Seljalandsfoss.
 It drops nearly 60 feet and has a more than 80-foot width.
 As the high volume of water flows, it produces a thundering sound as well as a rainbow-yielding mist that makes it a photographer’s dream on a sunny day.
 Gullfoss, AKA Golden Falls, which is sometimes called Iceland’s own version of Niagara Falls.
 This astonishing waterfall, located in the upper part of River Hvita along the renowned Golden Circle, cascades down in two steps, one 36 feet high, and the other at 72 feet high, plunging into the more than one-mile long canyon below.

-Lysefjorden is a fjord in Norway that attracts some 300,000 visitors every year.
-While it’s smaller than many of the other country’s fjords, what makes it a standout is this awe-inspiring natural wonder: Pulpit Rock.
+Lysefjorden is a fjord in Norway that attracts visitors from across the globe.
+While it’s smaller than many of the other country’s fjords, what makes it a standout at this awe-inspiring natural wonder: Pulpit Rock.
 With a 2,000-foot drop from a flat plateau, with no safety railings, standing atop it gives visitors an adrenaline rush like no other.
-In fact, it’s renowned as both one of the most beautiful and terrifying places on the planet.
+In fact, it’s renowned as one of the most beautiful and terrifying places on the planet.
 Even if you stay far from the edge you’ll still be able to soak up some of the world’s most spectacular scenery, including Kjerag peak which drops for over 3,228 feet.
 The mountain is another popular spot for photography, rock climbing and BASE jumping.
 The area also hosts a number of fascinating historic sites, like prehistoric rock carvings that date all the way back to 500 BC.

 Not well-known by those outside the region, Plitvice Lakes National Park is home to some of the most breathtaking waterfalls in the world, including 16 cascading lakes in crystal-clear shades of emerald and turquoise.
 The water that has flowed over the limestone and chalk for thousands of years has created the barriers, resulting in natural dams that form jaw-dropping waterfalls as well as rivers and caves.
 It’s considered to be one of the most impressive natural landmarks in all of Eastern Europe, if not the entire continent.
 The maze of lakes and waterfalls, lush greenery and clear cerulean waters, is so fantasy-like it seems as if it were computer generated and plopped right down in Croatia.
 Wooden walkways make access easy for visitors, and while swimming is forbidden inside the park, there are a number of places to take a refreshing dip on a warm summer’s day, like Korana Village.